 Hypertension clinical guidelines from the American Heart Association are comprehensive guidelines for healthcare professionals for the detection and treatment of high blood pressure in a wide range of patients.
-Included in the 2018 hypertension clinical guidelines are proper methods for measuring blood pressure, risk factors for hypertension, and hypertension treatment for different populations.
+Included in the 2021 hypertension clinical guidelines are proper methods for measuring blood pressure, risks for hypertension, and hypertension treatment for different populations.

 These guidelines help guide healthcare practices, and can be related to patient reimbursement and healthcare coverage.
 The tenth revision of the International Statistical Classification of Diseases and Related Health Problems, or ICD-10, is the set of codes used to designate specific health conditions and allow for reimbursement through health insurance programs.

 There are a few hypertension ICD-10 codes.
 The code for essential primary hypertension without comorbidities is I10.
 A patient with hypertension and heart disease would qualify for I.11.9 or I.11.0, depending on if she had heart failure as well.
 Other ICD-10 codes consider hypertension with or without chronic kidney disease and kidney failure.

 Since you are unlikely to have symptoms of hypertension, it is good to learn the factors of risk so you have some idea for yourself You should contact your healthcare provider if you have prehypertension or high risk for hypertension.
 Even if your risk is low, you should find your blood pressure so you have a baseline to work from so you can stay healthy in the future.